meta-llama/llama-stack/docs/source/providers/vector_io/qdrant.md

 To use Qdrant in your Llama Stack project, follow these steps:

 1. Install the necessary dependencies.
-2. Configure your Llama Stack project to use Faiss.
+2. Configure your Llama Stack project to use Qdrant.
 3. Start storing and querying vectors.

 ## Installation